njahn82/rev_flip_results/results.md

-### Research question 1: How many journals reverse-flipped from fully open access to toll-access (including hybrid)?
+### Research question 1: How many OA journals have reverse-flipped to a subscription model?

-We found 154 journals that converted from fully open access to a subscription-based business model including hybrid open access.
-Figure presents a breakdown of these journals by the year when this switch occurred.
-While the earliest reverse flip happened in 2005, the majority of journals changed their business model from 2013 onward (N = 92).
+We identified 154 journals that converted from fully open access to a subscription model, including hybrid open access.
+While we discovered reverse-flips as early as 2005, the majority of journals 2005.
+While the earliest reverse flip happened in 2005, the majority of journals changed their business model from 2013 onward (see Figure 3).

 ![Number of journals converted from fully open access to a subscription-based business model per year.](results_files/figure-docx/time-1.png)